Improving Addiction Recovery

 Helping people join a recovery group with a “meeting buddy”

-This “buddy” would be matched with a person based on their preferences, such as a matching age or gender, and guide them through finding and attending a support group meeting that was a good fit for them.
-We hypothesized that this would help young adults overcome the initial anxiety and discomfort of joining a recovery community.
-We verified this need and interest in this solution through interviews with our target demographic.
+This “buddy” would be matched with a person based on their preferences, such as age or gender, and guide them through finding and attending a support group meeting that was a good fit for them.
+We verified the need and interest in this solution through interviews with our target demographic.

-COVID-19 forced support groups that bonded over in-person socializing during and after meetings to move to Zoom, making it even more difficult to join such communities.
-We pivoted by re-focusing on online community building.
-To ideate ways we could facilitate online community building, we started looking at existing social media platforms and reimagined them so they were made specifically for people in recovery from addictions.
+COVID-19 forced support groups that bonded in-person during and after meetings to move to Zoom, so we pivoted by refocusing on online community building.
+We started looking at existing social media platforms and reimagined them so they were made for people in recovery.

 Idea 2